techteam25/HoneyBeeOBT/README.md

 The standard I am hoping for is to not unit test using Jest and just E2E (end to end) test with Cypress.
 If we have good reasons to do otherwise I am more than willing to change this.

+https://docs.cypress.io/guides/tooling/code-coverage is my guide for implementing, not done, yet, but getting closer

 ## Tutorials

 To gets started with Next (a flavor of React) with TypeScript feel free to look at the code base, ask questions and watch tutorials: